paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-003-general-powers-and-functions.md

 ### Statutory Notes

 #### Amendments
+2024—Subsec. (a).
+Pub.
+L. 118–159 inserted at end “The authority to expend amounts made available for the Military Intelligence Program for intelligence and counterintelligence objects of a confidential, extraordinary, or emergency nature is provided by [section 429a of this title](./chapter-021-department-of-defense-intelligence-matters.md#section-429a) instead of this section.”

 2019—Subsec. (c)(1).
 Pub.
 L. 116–92, § 1731(a)(5), inserted “the” before “congressional defense committees”.

 Subsec. (d)(2).
 Pub.
 L. 116–92, § 1012, amended par.
 (2) generally.
 Prior to amendment, par.
 (2) read as follows: “Each report required to be submitted under paragraph (1) shall include a detailed explanation, by category of activity and approving authority (the Secretary of Defense, the Inspector General of the Department of Defense, and the Secretary of a military department), of the expenditures during the preceding fiscal year.”